Hearing dogs for Deaf People provide training for dogs to alert deaf people to sounds and signals at work, in public and at home.

 - Hearing dogs are provided for free

-- The charity is not supported by government funding and rely solely on donations from individuals, companies, and other organisations
+- The charity is not supported by government funding and relies solely on donations from individuals, companies, and other organisations.

 - The training of a puppy can take up to 12 to 14 months